learning3d/assignment1/README.md

 2. Sample a random [barycentric coordinate](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) uniformly
 3. Compute the corresponding point using baricentric coordinates on the selected face.

 For this part, write a function that takes a triangle mesh and the number of samples and outputs a point cloud.

+Please use a cow mesh from `/data/cow.obj` folder and a joint mesh from `/data/joint_mesh.obj` folder, randomly sample 100, 500, 1000, and 10000 points.
+The joint mesh is a combination of Tetrahedron, cube and icosphere.

+**You need to provide the following results to get score**
-Then, using the cow mesh, randomly sample 10, 100, 1000, and 10000 points. **Render each pointcloud and the original cow mesh side-by-side, and include the gif in your writeup.***
+1. Render each pointcloud and the original cow mesh side-by-side, and include the gif in your writeup
+2. Render each pointcloud and the original joint_mesh side-by-side, and include the gif in your writeup